 Ethical clearance was taken from the ethical committee before starting the procedure.
 The permission from the Principal of Krupanidhi College of Physiotherapy, Bangalore, was taken.
 A total number of 60 subjects were selected.
 (30 subjects with flexible flat feet and 30 subjects with normal arched feet).
 Subjects were selected for the study by giving consideration to inclusion and exclusion criteria.
 All the subjects were explained about the goal of the study the test procedures and written consent was obtained.
-All the subjects were individuals with flatfeet, and group B (n = 30) subjects were individuals with normal arched feet and flexible flatfeet were diagnosed on the basis of sit to stand navicular drop test (SSNDT).
+All the subjects were divided into two group according to feet type.
+Group A (n = 30) subjects were individuals with flatfeet, and group B (n = 30) subjects were individuals with normal arched feet and flexible flatfeet were diagnosed on the basis of sit to stand navicular drop test (SSNDT).